How do I audit my deposits and withdrawals?

 Auditing your transactions is a good practice to ensure all transactions are properly displayed in your wallet.
 This also gives you the peace of mind that your wallet balance is exact, and up to date.

-Please note: When auditing your wallet, all calculations need to be done using the number of crypto you are evaluating and NOT the fiat value.
+When auditing your wallet, all calculations need to be done using the amount of crypto you are evaluating and NOT the fiat value.
 This is because the fiat value fluctuates depending on market conditions.

 Your transactions can be audited by following these steps: